november, 2021

 Understand analgesia choices, the options we have including CRIS, local and regional techniques

-How to decide if a patient is surgical or non-surgical, especially in the case of traumatic haemoabdomen
+Decide if a patient is surgical or non-surgical, especially in the case of traumatic haemoabdomen

 Understand the pathophysiology behind systemic inflammatory response syndromes and disseminated intravascular coagulation and how to identify the early indications of development of these syndromes